dmbarbour/Sirea/README.md

         (|||)    :: (BSum b) => b x z  -> b y z  -> b (x :|: y) z
         binr     :: (BSum b) => b y (x :|: y)

 With product `(:&:)`, sum `(:|:)`, and unit `(S p ())`, developers can represent arbitrary data types - booleans, composition of booleans into 32-bit numbers, and so on - without relying on a second paradigm.
 Of course, this would be dreadfully inefficient on modern architectures (without a lot of high-level optimizations).
-Dynamic behaviors can serve several of the same roles as `(:|:)` signals.
-Dynamic behaviors and relevant performance considerations are discussed in a later section.

 Developers must also support interactions between the `(:&:)` and `(:|:)` types.
 The two basic interactions involve factoring a signal that occurs regardless of choice (`bconjoin`), or distributing a signal across a choice (`bdisjoin`).
 Conjoin is quite trivial - duplicate, filter, and merge.
 Disjoin, however, requires a little extra attention.